March 26, 2025

 How does the process work?

-Once you pass, that information is automatically uploaded to the DGT database and you’ll be able to download a temporary license until your physical card arrives in the mail about two months later.
+After passing the theory test, you will start driving lessons and, after about 15-25 lessons, you will be assigned a date for the practical test.
+Once you pass, the information will be automatically uploaded to the DGT database and you will be able to download a temporary license until your physical license arrives in the mail about two months later.

 How long does it take to get your driver’s license in Spain?